hjunleon1999/unicon2022/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn deploy`

+Deploys the app to the hard-coded s3 bucket. if you wish to change the url of this project, do change it in package.json

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**